Mooosl

 So groups seemed to be further organized into ‘metas’ which serve as a linked-list of groups.
 Each ‘meta’ has a few intresting attributes we’ll see soon.

-• Line 142: The chunk’s index must not exceed the meta’s last_index.
+.
+These pointers must match up. - Line 142: The chunk’s index must not exceed the meta’s last_index.

-• Line 143 - 144: avail_mask and free_mask are ints which are used as ‘bitmaps’ where bit i represents whether the chunk with index i is available, freed, or both.
-For a chunk to be freeable, it should be neither available nor freeed.
+s which are used as ‘bitmaps’ where bit i represents whether the chunk with index i is available, freed, or both.
+For a chunk to be freeable, it should be neither available nor freeed. - Line 145: Every page (aligned 4096 byte chunk) that contains a

-struct meta slots[];
+struct meta

-• Line 147-152: The size class should be either 0-47 or 63.
+of every meta_area. - Line 147-152: The size class should be either 0-47 or 63.
 If we look elsewhere we see that mmap-ed chunks (for allocations of size > MMAP_THRESHOLD) are assigned size 63.
 For size class 0-47, it uses the size class as an index into some global array of sizes.
-It verifies that the chunk is where it’s supposed to be: offset (which was in units of size UNIT) should be between the size class * index and size class * (index + 1).
-So apparently the size classes are in UNIT units.
+It verifies that the chunk is where it’s supposed to be:

 From this, we can make a crappy diagram of the musl libc heap (high mem is down):